OpenG2P/openg2p-deduplicationservice/README.md

 ## Getting Started

 > **_WARNING:_**
->Do not use as your data store!
+>Do not use it as your data store!
 >Do not expose to the internet or untrusted networks in production!

 ### Using  Docker Compose
-You can get started by using the docker compose which starts both the server and its dependencies
+You can get started by using the docker-compose which starts both the server and its dependencies.

 ```shell script
 docker-compose up -d